Complexity of Computing the Anti-Ramsey Numbers for Paths: Introduction

 \section{Introduction}

-For given graphs $G$ and $H$ the \emph{anti-Ramsey number} $\textrm{ar}(G,H)$ is defined to be the maximum number $k$ such that there exists an assignment of $k$ colors to the edges of $G$ in which every copy of $H$ in $G$ has at least two edges with the same color.
-Classically, the graph $G$ is a large complete graph or complete bipartite graph and the graph $H$ is from a particular graph class.
+For given graphs $G$ and $H$, the \emph{anti-Ramsey number} $\textrm{ar}(G,H)$ is defined to be the maximum number $k$ such that there exists an assignment of $k$ colors to the edges of $G$ in which every copy of $H$ in $G$ has at least two edges with the same color.
+Classically, the graph $G$ is a large complete graph and the graph $H$ is from a particular graph class.